 Root Canal Therapy in Edison, NJ

 Your teeth are designed to withstand the pressures of chewing and biting, to say nothing of the daily onslaught from bacteria that live naturally in your mouth.
 Despite their ingenious design, teeth can succumb and need repair.
-For example, when there is decay, Drs.
-Resnick and Rosenfeld offer repair with a tooth-colored filling.
+For example, when there is decay, our dentists at Rosenfeld Dental Associates offer repair with a tooth-colored filling.
 However, if that decay is left untreated for too long, then the bacteria that caused a cavity in the first place can migrate further into your tooth.
 When decay runs so deep that bacteria have entered the nerve of a tooth, a root canal is usually necessary.
 Let’s take a look at the reasons for a root canal and how the procedure happens.

-For a Pain-free Root Canal, Edison Turns to Resnick & Rosenfeld
+For a Pain-free Root Canal, Edison Turns to Rosenfeld Dental Associates

-Our office approaches root canal therapy by combining modern techniques with a biomedical perspective as opposed to the older purely mechanical approach.
-The development of nickel titanium root canal instruments and the introduction of the modern methods of filling and sealing root canal systems, now allow us to complete most root canal therapies in a single visit.
+Our office approaches root canal therapy by combining modern techniques with a biomedical perspective as opposed to the older, purely mechanical approach.
+The development of nickel titanium root canal instruments and the introduction of the modern methods of filling and sealing root canal systems now allow us to complete most root canal therapies in a single visit.
 Gone are the days of three or four visit treatments.
-And, more importantly, gone too is the discomfort and excessive expense associated with these procedures.
+More importantly, gone too is the discomfort and excessive expense associated with these procedures.

 - A pimple-like growth along the gum near your tooth